Market

 WHICH THE FINANCIAL STATEMENTS RELATE AND THE DATE OF THE REPORT

-There has been no material changes and commitments that have occurred after the closure of the year till the date of this Report, which
+There have been no material changes and commitments that have occurred after the closure of the year till the date of this Report, which

 affect the financial position ofthe Company.